- Connectome Academy

-Such data and the ability, with modern technology, to digitally model a patient’s brain networks is already paving the way for incredible advances in neurological and neuropsychiatric care, and leading a charge for personalized brain medicine.
+Such data and the ability, with modern technology, to digitally model a patient’s brain networks is already paving the way for incredible advances in neurological and neuropsychiatric care, and leading a charge for personalized1 brain medicine.

 For example - mental illnesses need not be a nebulous ailment that can only be diagnosed through interviews and patient history.
 Instead, brain network biomarkers can highlight regions of anomaly and immediately and quantitatively provide the data to assist clinicians make decisions about therapy.

-Additionally, the provision of personalized brain network maps offer extensive opportunities for advancement in neurosurgery.
+Additionally, the provision of personalized1 brain network maps offer extensive opportunities for advancement in neurosurgery.
 Neurosurgeons can now operate on a patient with greater certainty about the areas of the brain used for dominant network function.
 Steps can then be taken to preserve these important functional areas and their connections.

 Finally, understanding brain networks is also leading us to innovative forms of treatment having revealed many of the plastic properties of brain network organization.
 Just as external stimuli and injury can cause changes in brain network function, so can technologies like non-invasive stimulation and targeted drug therapies can be used to correct them.